Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 ### Dialstring URI parameter ([RFC 4967](http://www.ietf.org/rfc/rfc4967.txt))

-*   Defines a �user=dialstring� parameter used in SIP URIs to indicate that the user portion of the URI is a dial string (as opposed to a number that definitely identifies a phone as in the �user=phone� case).
+*   Defines a `user=dialstring` parameter used in SIP URIs to indicate that the user portion of the URI is a dial string (as opposed to a number that definitely identifies a phone as in the `user=phone` case).
 *   IMS allows this encoding from UEs initiating calls, but doesn't specify any particular processing within the core of the network.
 The intention is that this can be handled by an application server, or captured by filter criteria.
 *   Clearwater doesn't currently support this.